chicio/chicio.github.io/_drafts/2019-02-10-mobile-ui-test-crossplatform-appium.md

 authors: [fabrizio_duroni]
 ---

-*In this post I will talk about how to use Appium to write cross platform end to end tests for you mobile apps..*
+*In this post I will talk about how to use Appium to write cross platform end to end tests for you mobile apps.*

 ---